 Step 2: Import the Data

-To make it easier for you to learn how to run moderation analysis in R, HERE you can download a dummy .csv dataset of 30 respondents containing scores for the variables in our study: coffee consumption (Cups), caffeine tolerance (Tolerance), and productivity (Productivity).
+To make it easier for you to learn how to run moderation analysis in R, you can download the practice dataset from the sidebar - a dummy dataset of 30 respondents containing scores for the variables in our study: coffee consumption (Cups), caffeine tolerance (Tolerance), and productivity (Productivity).

 If your dataset is not too large, you can insert the data manually in R in the form of a data frame as follows: